If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Sfcw-menu.pngSfcw-cp.png

-• Select: displays a second map/army number at the top of the screen, which can be changed using L/R and "selected" by pressing Start.
-What this does is unknown.
+• Select: Displays a second map/playstyle number at the top of the screen, which can be changed using L/R and "chosen" pressing Select or Start.
+What this does is unknown, and doing so resets any changes on the screen.

 A second dummied-out menu option can be enabled with the code 87C9D638, though this one does not have a name (displaying a blank space or glitched text) and simply exits the menu when selected, as all of the code associated with its use has been deleted.